 If you are unsure if naturalization is the appropriate route for you, it is advisable to have a naturalization lawyer assess your circumstances.

 In order to be eligible for naturalization, the applicant must first be qualified to file for citizenship.
 The applicant is then required to complete the N-400 application.
 Additionally, the applicant will have to attend an assigned interview as well as pass an English and civics test.

 Once you have successfully completed these tasks, you reach the final step of becoming a U.S. citizen by taking the oath of loyalty.
 The purpose of all these tasks and tests is to ensure that those who are genuinely sincere about becoming an American become naturalized.

 Who Is Eligible?

-- You have qualifying service in the U.S. armed forces and meet all other eligibility requirements.
+- You have served or continue to serve in the U.S. armed forces and fulfill all other requirements for eligibility.

-- Your child may qualify for naturalization if you are a U.S. citizen, the child was born outside the U.S., the child is currently residing outside the U.S., and all other eligibility requirements are met.
+- Your child may be qualified for naturalization if you, the parent, are a U.S. citizen, the child was born in a foreign country, the child is presently in a foreign country, and fulfills all other requirements for eligibility.

 - The U.S. Citizenship and Immigration Services (USCIS) also requires that individuals applying for naturalization are:

 - A minimum of eighteen years of age

 - Residents and physically present in the United States for at least five years at the time of application